Commit Protocols

 - 1 phase commit / 1PC, 2PC, 3PC are specific protocols with 1,2, and 3 rounds respectively.

-See related A comparison of the Byzantine Agreement problem and the Transaction Commit Problem.
-Jim Gray.
-1990.
+See related [2].
 According to this, the commit problem and Byzantine generals are identical in the fault-free case.

 - Generally, the fault model is crash/omission (Processes may lose state and be reset to a null state)